wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 ### 💡 Why This Matters

-**Version control** is essential for any serious development work.
-It's like having a time machine for your code — you can experiment fearlessly knowing you can always return to a working state.
-This safety net transforms how you approach coding, making you more willing to try new ideas and refactor existing code.
+**Version control** is essential for any real development work.
+It tracks every decision and change you make — you can experiment confidently knowing you can always reference or return to any previous state.
+This tracking transforms how you approach development, making you more willing to try new ideas and refactor existing code.

 <a id="understanding-cicd"></a>